Wide Reads

 0:000:00

 Lily Bart has everything except the one thing that actually matters: money of her own.
-At twenty-nine, she is still the most dazzling woman in any room—witty, polished, dressed to perfection.
-But she is also broke, dependent on rich friends for invitations and roof, and running out of time.
+At twenty-nine, she is still the most dazzling woman in any room.
+Witty, polished, dressed to perfection.
+But she is also broke, dependent on rich friends for invitations and a roof, and running out of time.
 Gilded Age New York has a very short window for a woman to secure the right husband.
 That window is closing.

 Edith Wharton's The House of Mirth is the story of what happens when a woman is exquisitely prepared for a world that has quietly stopped making room for her.
 Lily knows the rules of the social game better than anyone.
 She plays the rooms, manages the gossip, cultivates the right men.
 And yet something in her keeps flinching at the moment of the kill.
-Every time a wealthy match is within reach, she hesitates—too honest, too proud, or simply too human to close the deal.
+Every time a wealthy match is within reach, she hesitates: too honest, too proud, or simply too human to close the deal.

 Lawrence Selden offers something different: real conversation, mutual respect, the rare feeling of being seen.
 But Selden is a man of modest means and even more modest courage.
 He enjoys Lily's company without offering her an exit.
 Their almost-romance haunts every chapter, a relationship defined by what neither of them will do.

 Around Lily, others are less scrupulous.
 Society women she calls friends quietly orchestrate her downfall.
 Men she trusted use her letters as leverage.
-Her reputation—her only real currency—erodes piece by piece, and with it go the invitations, the options, the rooms at the right houses.
+Her reputation, her only real currency, erodes piece by piece, and with it go the invitations, the options, the rooms at the right houses.

 Wharton wrote this novel in 1905, and it reads like it was written yesterday.
-The mechanisms have updated—Instagram aesthetics, personal branding, the right zip code—but the trap is the same.
+The mechanisms have updated: Instagram aesthetics, personal branding, the right zip code.
+But the trap is the same.
 Beauty is capital.
 It appreciates for a time, then depreciates without mercy.
 Lily Bart is the definitive portrait of what it costs to be ornamental in a world that forgot to give you any other tools.

 Begin Your Journey